saaspassport/saaspassport.com/deal.md

 ***If we somehow end up suing each out about anything related to {{name}}, we agree to take it to federal or state court in [Oakland, California](https://en.wikipedia.org/wiki/Oakland,_California).
 California law will govern.***

 We know you're not all in Oakland.
 But we can't really know what these terms mean, or whether they'll work, without pinning down what law applies.
 There are also a lot of you, everywhere, and just one of us.
-If a thousand people could sue us in a thousand different places, we could end up spending all our precious fees on planes, lawyers, and translators.
+If you could sue us in a thousand different places, we could end up spending all our precious closing fees on plane tickets, lawyers, and translators.
 And then some.

 ### The End